HelloChatterbox/dev_documentation/docs/using-mycroft-ai/troubleshooting/general-troubleshooting.md

 {% page-ref page="../customizations/config-manager.md" %}

-The settings values that have been retrieved from home.mycroft.ai can also be read directly from `/var/tmp/mycroft_web_cache.json`.
-See [mycroft.conf](../customizations/mycroft-conf.md) for more details.
+The settings values that have been retrieved from home.chatterbox.ai can also be read directly from `/var/tmp/chatterbox_web_cache.json`.
+See [chatterbox.conf](../customizations/chatterbox-conf.md) for more details.

-{% page-ref page="../customizations/mycroft-conf.md" %}
+{% page-ref page="../customizations/chatterbox-conf.md" %}

 ### Find the IP address of my device

 To obtain your devices IP address you can say:

-> Hey Mycroft, what is your IP?
+> Hey Chatterbox, what is your IP?

 Alternatively you can get the IP address from your router, or by scanning the network using a tool like nmap.
 Running `nmap` with the no port scan flag `-sn` returns the IP and MAC addresses, as well as the vendor name.
 A Mark 1 will display as "Raspberry Pi Foundation".